STORAGE UNIT ADVERTISEMENT

 (a) A brief general inventory of the contents of the unit includes:

+Washer, Dryer, Refrigerator, bed frames, and several boxes and totes of household items.

-(b) The above contents have been removed from Unit # B18 at Owosso North Storage’ facilities located at 1498 North M-52, Owosso, Shiawassee County, Michigan 48867.
-The unit was rented to Christine Hopkins.
+(b) The above contents have been removed from Unit #A1 at Owosso North Storage’ facilities located at 1498 North M-52, Owosso, Shiawassee County, Michigan 48867.
+The unit was rented to Kara Baumgras.

 (c) Time, Place and Manner of Disposition